Is ‘Staying Busy’ Your Coping Mechanism?

 1. Acknowledge & Accept

-Accepting your ‘busyness’ as a coping mechanism is the first step.
-Recognizing and admitting your need to stay busy to avoid your feelings is the best way to help yourself fix this issue.
+Accepting your need to be busy all the time is a coping mechanism that is the first step.
+Recognizing and admitting your need to stay busy to avoid feelings is the best way to help yourself fix this issue.
 Ask yourself; what is the activity offering you?
 How do you feel with a full schedule?
 How do you feel with an empty schedule?

 2. Opt For “Me Time”

-Taking some time off for and with yourself is also a good way to begin fixing your need to stay busy.
-Loneliness can be harmful but having a “me time” every now and then can help you understand what you’re feeling and what you need to do to help change whatever is the reason you’re using ‘busyness’ as an excuse.
+Taking some time off for and with yourself is also a good way to begin fixing your need to stay busy all the time.
+Loneliness can be harmful but having a “me time” now and then can help you understand what you’re feeling and what you need to do to help change whatever is the reason you’re using ‘staying busy’ as a coping mechanism or as an excuse.

 3. Understand Your Need

 Ask yourself why do you need to stay busy?
 What is it that you’re avoiding?
 Why do you need to numb yourself from feeling emotions?
-Understanding this need can really help you solve your addiction to staying busy all the time.
+Understanding this need can help you solve your addiction to the need to stay busy all the time.

 If you need, you can also talk to a professional to get the proper guidance and support to help you understand your feelings and the causes of your busyness.